 What Is a SOC 2 Report?

 A SOC 2 audit evaluates internal controls, policies, and procedures that directly relate to the security of a system at a service organization.
-The SOC 2 report was designed to determine if service organizations are compliant with the principles of security, availability, processing integrity, confidentiality, and privacy, also known as the Trust Services Principles.
+The SOC 2 report was designed to determine if service organizations are compliant with the following categories: security, availability, processing integrity, confidentiality, and privacy, which are also known as the Trust Services Criteria.
 These principles address internal controls unrelated to ICFR.

 What Is a SOC 3 Report?